Tag: minutes

 For those who are new to the subject and seeking a more approachable introduction, Robert’s Rules of Order Newly Revised In Brief is a shorter, more digestible companion to the full manual.
 It is designed to help users conduct meetings, participate in them effectively, and move business forward in an orderly manner.

-Additionally, there are various websites and organizations, such as the National Association of Parliamentarians, which offer resources, training, and workshops on Robert’s Rules.
+Additionally, some websites and organizations help answer the question, “What are Robert’s Rules?”.
+The National Association of Parliamentarians, for example, offers resources, training, and workshops on Robert’s Rules.
 These can be especially helpful for individuals who prefer interactive learning or need specific questions answered.

 Bolstering Your Board: Tips for Supporting Nonprofit Boards